martinez099/ordershop/README.md

-# ordershop
+# OrderShop v2
-This shows Redis as a communication channel in a microservices architecture.
+This shows Redis in infrastructure services in a microservice architecture.

 ## Disclaimer
-*This is not production ready code, this is a sample implementation for showcasing only!*
+*This is __not__ production ready code, this is a sample implementation for showcasing only!*

 ## Prerequisites

-- Python v3
+- Python v3.5
 - Docker Compose v1.25 (or Kubernetes v1.17)

 ## Start

 - `docker-compose up`

+## View

+- Go to `http://localhost:5000/` to watch events and browse state.

 ## Test